-EGRIFTA® and EGRIFTA SV®
+EGRIFTA SV®

-EGRIFTA[®] and EGRIFTA SV[®] are not approved in Europe.
+EGRIFTA SV[®] is not approved in Europe and, therefore, is not available in this territory.

-Trogarzo[®]
+Trogarzo®

-Trogarzo[®] became commercially available in Germany on September 11, 2020 following our dossier submission to German regulatory authorities to seek its reimbursement in such country.
-Our European subsidiary, Theratechnologies Europe Limited, has also retained the services of Syneos to assist us with the commercialization of Trogarzo[®].
-In the European Territory, Syneos provides us with the services of a lead commercial responsible person, medical science liaison personnel for France, Germany, Italy and Spain, and one key account manager.
+Trogarzo[®] became commercially available in Germany in September 2020 and in Italy in December 2021.
+Our European subsidiary, Theratechnologies Europe Limited, has also retained the services of Syneos in Europe to assist with the commercialization of Trogarzo[®].
+In the European Territory, Syneos provides us with the services of a medical director, medical science liaison personnel for France, Italy and Spain, and one key account manager.

-Although we cannot promote Trogarzo[®] in European countries located outside of Germany, Trogarzo[®] is available in other European countries, including France and Italy, through early access programs.
-We are continuing our efforts on obtaining reimbursement for Trogarzo[®] in other key European countries and it is anticipated that Trogarzo[®] will be launched sequentially as public reimbursement is obtained in those key European countries.
+Currently, Trogarzo® can only be promoted in Italy, the only country where we entered into an agreement with regulatory authorities with respect to its pricing and reimbursement conditions, but is available in other countries, such as France and Spain, through access programs.
+Although Trogarzo® is commercially available in Germany to patients, we can no longer promote it as of September 2021 since no agreement has been reached yet with German regulatory authorities on its pricing and reimbursement conditions.
+We are continuing our efforts on obtaining pricing and reimbursement conditions for Trogarzo® in other key European countries and it is anticipated that Trogarzo® will be launched sequentially as public reimbursement is obtained in those key European countries.